smarthomeNG/plugins/visu_websocket/developer_doc.md

 **enabled** is optional.
 As default, the request returns information for all loaded user logics.
 When **"enabled":1** is specified, only enabled user logics are being returned.

 The plugin answers with a dict containing the information about accessible logics.
-Additionally it sends the actual date time and timezone:

 ```
 	{